Introduction

 A stylised map of the specified geographical area of the REZ is included above for reference and accessibility purposes only.
 This stylised map does not form part of the declaration.
 The stylised map includes the existing 330 kV and 500 kV transmission infrastructure near and in the REZ as a geographical reference.
 You can also view the declared area in the Project Overview.
 You can download the GIS file of the Central-West Orana REZ geographical area here.

-In the future, the Minister may amend the declaration to expand the specified geographical area of the REZ, increase the intended network capacity, specify additional generation, storage and network infrastructure, provide further details and specifications or correct a minor error.
+The Minister may amend the declaration to expand the specified geographical area of the REZ, increase the intended network capacity, specify additional generation, storage and network infrastructure, provide further details and specifications or correct a minor error.

 Network infrastructure